lostkamp/covid19_cases_vaccinations/README.md

 #### The pipelines would be run on a daily basis by 7 am every day.
 This is already taken into account.
 The main pipeline `get_source_data` is supposed to be scheduled daily.
-In order to run them at 7 a.m. you just need to adjust the `schedule_interval` setting to a cron expression.
+In order to run them at 7 a.m. you just need to adjust the `schedule_interval` parameter to a cron expression.

 #### The database needed to be accessed by 100+ people.
 This is again no problem with Redshift.
 In case there are not enough resources to run queries by all the people, the cluster can be scaled easily.

-## Improvements
+## Future improvements
-- unit tests
+- Add unit tests for the python functions
-- atomic tasks
+- Merge the file download and upload tasks into one operator so that the pipeline can be run in distributed settings where the different operators do not share a filesystem (e.g. with a KubernetesExecutor)
-- include age group
+- Add more dimensions to the data, e.g. the age group (not straightforward because the cases dataset has a different division of age group than the vaccinations dataset).